June 22, 2016Organic Consumers AssociationKatherine PaulGenetic Engineering, Politics & Globalization

 You probably don’t eat at Kentucky Fried Chicken.
 But KFC’s “finger-lickin’ good” chicken poses a threat to your health, whether you eat it or not.

-The Washington Post just reported that “for the first time, researchers have found a person in the United States carrying bacteria resistant to antibiotics of last resort, an alarming development that the top U.S. public health official says could mean ‘the end of the road for antibiotics.”
+The Washington Post just reported that “for the first time, researchers have found a person in the U.S. carrying bacteria resistant to antibiotics of last resort, an alarming development that the top U.S. public health official says could mean ‘the end of the road for antibiotics.”

 It’s a widely reported fact that one of the primary reasons antibiotics that once helped save lives are now ineffective is the over-use of antibiotics by factory farms.
 And KFC, one of the world’s largest fast-food chicken restaurants, is partly to blame.